cinatic/taskwhisperer/readme.md

 ### Generic (Local installation)

-Move files into your locale (~/.locale/share/gnome-shell/extension) directory and enable the extension via the Tweak Tool
+Move files into your locale (~/.locale/share/gnome-shell/extension/taskwhisperer-extension@infinicode.de) directory and enable the extension via the Tweak Tool, it is **important** to move it to **taskwhisperer-extension@infinicode.de** otherwise the extension will not be recognized by gnome.

 ## Preparation